Skip to content

 • Time Specific – The expectations of when the achievement should be reached

-Remember too that Objectives are different than Outcomes.
+A final point here: Objectives are different than Outcomes.
 Objectives are what you want.
-Outcomes are what you did.
+Outcomes are what you got.

 Issues

 They’re important to articulate precisely because they focus your strategies.
-Issues – sometimes called Problems – should be written as a problem.
-For example, “Turnover” is not a problem, it’s a word.
-“An abnormal number of staff leaving unexpectedly” is a problem.
+Issues – often referred to as Problems – should be written as a problem.

-You can divide issues into two types: perceptual and environmental.
+You can further divide issues into two types: perceptual and environmental.

 • Perceptual issues are what people think or believe.
 While perceptions are real, they are not necessarily accurate.